-A chair seat, or seating ‘pillow’ cover, purportedly made in Gansu with elaborate borders and a center field which depicts five bats – the ‘Wu Fu’ or ‘five blessings’ – surrounding the central Shou design, which itself is a Chinese symbol for longevity.
+A chair seat, or seating ‘pillow’ cover, probably made in the Suiyuan region with elaborate borders and a center field which depicts five bats – the ‘Wu Fu’ or ‘five blessings’ – surrounding the central Shou design, which itself is a Chinese symbol for longevity.
 This design could thus be interpreted as bestowing on it’s owner the five blessings and a long life (see more below under ‘symbolism‘).
 Small area of pile wear as shown.
 Soft glossy wool.

 FULL CARPET DESCRIPTION TEXT STILL TO ADD